Philipp Lienhart: SC Freiburg

 On 5 July 2017, Lienhart was loaned to SC Freiburg for one year.
 In June 2018, the club announced they had signed him permanently from Real Madrid.
 The transfer fee was estimated at €2 million plus bonuses.

 International career

 Lienhart represented Austria at the under-18, under-19, under-20 and under-21 levels.

 Lienhart got his first call up to the senior Austria side after Sebastian Prödl withdrew through injury for 2018 FIFA World Cup qualifiers against Wales and Georgia in September 2017.
 He made his debut playing the full 90 minutes of the final match of the qualifying campaign, a 1–0 win against Moldova in October.

 His first goal for Austria came during a UEFA Euro 2024 qualifying match against Estonia on 16 November 2023.

+On 18 May 2026, Lienhart was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.